 Just How Do You Capture and Hold Them ? ….:

 The Edge of Tomorrow with Tom Cruise

-As he lives the day over and over he learns what the enemy is going to do and how he has to fight to survive.
+As he (Cruise in Edge of Tomorrow) lives the day over and over he learns what the enemy is going to do and how he has to fight to survive.

 He knows his “customers” inside and out…and you should, too.
 Data collection — finding out what people want and why they buy — and using that data correctly will get you right where you want to be: deeply rooted in the heart of their mind.

 Every time your offer appears…anywhere your brand is seen, people should react to you as if you are…Tom Cruise.